acdh-oeaw/VELD_example_repos/README.md

 repo.
 Each repo thus represents precisely one such veld object.

-A **veld chain** is defined in most cases by a **veld.yaml** too at the root, but it might also be defined by any **\*.yaml** at the root of a repo which contains a chain definition.
-Because it is likely that several distinct chains are used throughout a project, a more flexible approach is required.
+A **veld chain** is defined in most cases by a **veld.yaml** too at the root, but it might also be defined by any **.yaml** at the root of a repo which contains a chain definition.
+Because it is likely that several distinct chains are used throughout a single project, a more flexible approach is required.
 The detailed reasoning and trade-offs of this decision are discussed in the technical concept.

 ### How to play around